apollographql/rust-best-practices/book/chapter_04.md

 ## 4.2 Avoid `unwrap`/`expect` in Production

-Although `expect` is prefered to `unwrap`, as it can have context, they should be avoided in production code as there are smarter alternatives to them.
-Considering that, they should be used in the following scenarions:
+Although `expect` is preferred to `unwrap`, as it can have context, they should be avoided in production code as there are smarter alternatives to them.
+Considering that, they should be used in the following scenarios:
 - In tests, assertions or test helper functions.
-- When faillure is impossible.
+- When failure is impossible.
 - When the smarter options can't handle the specific case.

 ### 🚨 Alternative ways of handling `unwrap`/`expect`: